I hate that feeling when I’m frustrated with someone and I can’t get myself to clearly communicate my feelings.

 - Do you find yourself holding back with people who have more authority than you? (or everyone?)

-- Since you’re holding back your words, what type of signals is your body language giving?
+- Since you’re holding back your words, what type of signals is your body language sending?

 - What’s the reason for holding back.
-Is it a) fear b) confidence c) or are you protecting their feelings?
+Is it fear, confidence, frustration?

 - What’s the worse that can happen if you communicated what you were thinking?